-Students must declare their first major no later than the specific date in March established for their sophomore (second) year.
+Students must declare their first major no later than the first Friday of March of the sophomore (second) year.

 Colgate's faculty and staff are there to guide and support students through their selection.
 If your student isn't sure about their academic choices, career direction, or even how co-curriculars might help to shape their path, encourage them to tap the many resources and services available to them.
 They can: